xieyuheng/inner/source/_posts/paper/simply-typed-jojo-calculus.md

 While, in jojo calculus, type of a jojo is jojo.
 This way of encoding type information is scalable to higher dimensions.

+Can this view enable us to understand something new?
+- Cell-complex?
+- Algebraic theory of two dimensional objects?

 ## To specify algebraic system

 To specify logic deduction system, we use inference rules,